pmoore/MMM-crypto-portfolio/README.md

-# MMM-cryptocurrency
+# MMM-crypto-portfolio
 A <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> module used to get real-time values of crypto currencies.

+This module is orginally made By Matteo Danelli, many thanks for his great work.
+I have adapted it to show the portfolio and assets.

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/matteodanelli/MMM-cryptocurrency.git`.
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/spoturdeal/MMM-crypto-portfolio.git`.
 2. Add the module inside `config.js` placing it where you prefer ;)